analytech-solutions/CBinding.jl/README.md

 # Usage

 CBinding.jl provides some missing functionality and more precise specification capabilities than those provided by the builtin Julia facilities for interfacing C.
-All of the functionality and correctness of the CBinding.jl package has been compared to the behavior of GCC on x86_64 Linux distribution.
+All of the functionality and correctness of the CBinding.jl package has been compared to the behavior of GCC on x86_64 and AArch64 Linux distributions.
 Since many aspects of C are platform or compiler defined, the behavior of API's built for other platforms or compilers may not be matched by this package.
 Any help to test and develop against other setups is very much welcome!